Mammalian orthoreovirus

 Mammalian orthoreovirus (MRV) is a double-stranded RNA virus.
 It is a part of the family Reoviridae, as well as the subfamily Spinareovirinae.
 As seen in the name, the Mammalian Ortheoreovirus infects numerous mammalian species and vertebrates which serve as natural hosts.
 Some diseases that occur as a result of this virus or are associated with this virus include mild upper respiratory illness, and gastrointestinal illness.
 Examples of these are: upper respiratory tract syndromes, gastroenteritis (stomach flu), biliary atresia, obstructive hydrocephalus, jaundice, alopecia, conjunctivitis, and ‘oily hair’ associated with steatorrhea.

 There are four serotypes, or distinct variations within the viral species, of Mammalian orthoreovirus.
 This means that there are four separate strains of Mammalian orthoreovirus: Type 1 Lang, Type 2 Jones, Type 3 Dearing, Type 4 Ndelle.
 An example of these strains is Mammalian orthoreovirus type 3, or Mammalian orthoreovirus 3-Dearing (MRV-3; Strain Dearing).
 It induces cell death preferentially in transformed cells and therefore displays inherent oncolytic properties.

 It is believed that Mammalian orthoreovirus causes subclinical infection in humans more so than in other mammals.
 Meaning, that a human infected with Mammalian orthoreovirus, regardless of the serotype, is nearly or completely asymptomatic, and therefore, don't exhibit signs or symptoms of the virus.
 This theory is based upon evidence that the majority of people have antibodies for all of the serotypes, meaning they were exposed to the virus at some point and the body's immune system built an immunity to it after being infected.
+A 2024 study documented a case of MRV-3 with novel reassortments in a human traveler returning to South Africa from Thailand, demonstrating the potential for international travel to spread MRV between regions and highlighting its continued circulation in human populations.